 PICTURES / RECORDINGS

-Family and friends are encouraged to take photos of your moment on stage.
-There is a center aisle that can be used to take a photos.
+For all ceremonies held in the Student Union Ballroom, there is a center aisle that can be used to take photos.
 We ask that anyone taking pictures please remain behind the ropes and return to their seats promptly.
-Note, there are no other official photos that will be made available to you.
+Note, there are no other official photos that will be made available to you at the ceremonies held in the Student Union Ballroom.

 Volunteers will hand out printed programs at the ceremony entrance.
 Extra copies will be available.
 A Spanish translation is provided online.

-We will display a continuous reel of celebratory student slides before and after the ceremony.
+We will display a continuous reel of celebratory student slides prior to the ceremony.
 Slides are optional and will not be projected during the ceremony when your name is called.
-At the December and May undergraduate ceremonies, students are projected live on a large screen as they cross the stage, collect their medallion and greet the Dean.

 VIDEO & LIVE STREAM